 • adapted hostel accommodation including provision of flashing fire alarms can be installed.

 Where possible, and usually prior to the start of your course, you will be offered the opportunity for an advance meeting with Helena O’Sullivan, our Student Welfare Officer, who will be working with you.
 This meeting will allow you both to discuss your specific requirements in relation to the course and, if required, the student hostel.

 Other disabilities, including medical conditions

 There are many other conditions that are also considered a disability.
 These include epilepsy, diabetes, asthma and conditions that affect health and stamina such as ME, sickle cell, HIV, haemophilia and cystic fibrosis.
 Many of these can be controlled by drugs and will usually not affect your ability to study.
 These conditions should be noted by your Doctor on your Medical Report, which is requested with the application forms.
 If any of the above medical issues have implications for your studies you may need more specialist assistance.
-This can be arranged and paid for through Social Services or other agencies, if you are eligible.
+This may be arranged and paid for through Social Services or other agencies, if you are eligible.
 Please come and talk to Helena O’Sullivan, our Student Welfare Officer.